Dr. Natalie Levy

 Academic coordinator and program director of the area of the challenge of Living Together

-Natalie Levy is a doctoral candidate in sociology and anthropology at Tel Aviv University and a social activist.
+Natalie Levy has a PhD in sociology and anthropology from Tel Aviv University, and is a social activist.

 Levy’s research focuses on the integration of students from various groups in the education system.
 In her doctoral dissertation she is comparing Jewish and Arab schools that happen to be integrated because of external circumstances with those that are integrated for ideological reasons.
 This research garnered the Israeli President's Fellowship for Excellence and Scientific Innovation in 2018.